gregsmi/seqr-deploy/README.md

 - (GitHub) You should be a collaborator on this repository
 - (Azure) You should have an Azure subscription
-- (Azure) TODO, something about required roles
+- (Azure) You need to be assigned the Azure AD role `Application Administrator`
 - (Deployment Environment) You should have a Linux environment with the Azure CLI ([instructions](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli-linux?pivots=apt)) and Terraform ([instructions](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli)) installed
 - (Deployment Environment) Login to the Azure CLI using `az login`, note the GUID for your tenant and subscription